NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 Someone using it as an advocacy tool has already decided the verdict before doing the work.
 They are not using the framework.
 They are manipulating it.

+The framework rests on a different principle: _I don't have to agree with you to understand you._ Sight without endorsement.

 ---

 ## 1.4 Why Is It Needed?